LibreCat/librecat.github.io/_posts/2013-06-20-what-dancer.markdown

 [SCRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) web app
 for searching, creating, reading, updating and deleting data records.

-Me: No. Perhaps that is why it is a called a microframework.
+Me: No. Perhaps this is why it is a called a microframework.
 But if you add Catmandu into the mix, you get exactly what you want.
-How about heading over to the second [Catmandu tutorial](/tutorial)?
+How about heading over to the [Catmandu tutorial](/tutorial)?
 The second part, [Dancer & Catmandu:
 Writing web applications should be easy and fun](/tutorial/dancer.html) teaches you exactly what you need to know.